 Unlike prosciutto or Parma ham, the curing ham is not covered by lard or any other external ingredient that would affect the flavor.
 It is pure ham, waiting to be improved by the mountain air.
 At the right time, determined by the ham master who inspects each ham, the Ibérico hams are transferred to the bodega where they hang from a cord for as much time as it will take to finish the cure and produce the best product.

 Bodega phase.
 Ibérico hams are then hung in cellars, or bodegas, for 2 years or more.
 Temperature may range between 10° and 20° C, and relative humidity, between 60 and 80%.
 During this phase, hams continue to undergo the biochemical processes initiated during the curing process, enhanced by microbial flora, which give them their particular aroma and final flavor.

 Usually the Jamón Ibéricos take at least two years to reach their peak of flavor - some of the finest hams cure for four or even five years.

 Part of his decision is based upon weight - the larger hams will take a longer time to cure, the other factor in his decision is an art.

 Determining the time when the Jamón Ibérico is ready is the responsibility of a specialist who draws on years of experience.
 He inserts a thin sliver of bone into the interior of the curing ham, and by sight and aroma makes his decision.
 It is similar to a baker inserting toothpick into a baking cake to see if it is done - except the stakes are vastly higher, since this meat is so precious.

-The end product is very different if, for example, the hams are salted one by one or if they are placed in a row and salt is thrown over them by a wheel loader.
+For example, the end product is very different if the hams are salted individually or if they are placed in a row and salt is thrown over them by a wheel loader.
 It is very important to use the right amount of salt according to the cut's weight and shape and make sure it is evenly covered.
 This personalized care is essential in all stages of processing.
-The big differences in ham prices are largely due to the care they get in processing.